I like hanging around with frogs.

 My painting, Inside Outside, is part of the thought-provoking virtual exhibition from the University of Arizona Museum of Art.
 It deals with the isolation we all experience as we stay in our homes and watch the count of infections and deaths resulting from the pandemic.

-The exhibit, Picturing 2020 A Community Reflects, can be found at https://picturing2020.artmuseum.arizona.edu/#gallery My image is under the category of Isolation.
-It is listed as Eulalie Brown.
-The University has also selected meaningful works from their permanent collection to go with the show.
+The exhibit is Picturing 2020 A Community Reflects.
+The University selected meaningful works from their permanent collection to go with the show.